 Thermoscan is an electrical thermal imaging and testing company that was founded in 1980.
-It became a wholly owned Arowana operating company in 2013 and, since then, has grown from a Queensland-centred organisation to a national leader in its field across Australia, doubling revenue and profits along the way.
+It became a wholly-owned Arowana operating company in 2013 and since then has grown from a Queensland-centred organisation to a national leader in its field across Australia, doubling revenue and profits along the way.

 Thermal imaging is used for preventative maintenance in buildings and electrical equipment.
 Highly trained technicians are deployed in the field, equipped with state-of-the-art thermal imaging cameras, to study the heat distribution in electrical equipment and buildings to prevent potentially catastrophic and costly events from occurring.

 Arowana acquired Thermoscan from its terminally ill founder in 2010, who chose Arowana because, in his words, we really understood the non-linear journey of entrepreneurship, our acquisition-funding approach avoids the use of debt, and our track record of building and scaling up small and medium enterprises was for the long term.
-He wanted to make sure what he had spent 30 years of his life building was not going to be destroyed, and his legacy would be preserved.
+He wanted to make sure that what he had spent 30 years of his life building was not going to be destroyed, and his legacy would be preserved.

-Through Kelly’s hard work and commitment, Thermoscan has made clear leaps forward, from measures to improve corporate morale, to allowing technicians to operate more effectively through an interactive database-driven system, to the digitisation of paper-based working processes.
+Through Kelly’s hard work and commitment, Thermoscan made clear leaps forward, from measures to improve corporate morale, to allowing technicians to operate more effectively through an interactive database-driven system, to the digitisation of paper-based working processes.
 With hundreds of sites inspected annually by field technicians, the transformation of Thermoscan from a 30-year-old paper-based business has been crucial for improving productivity and the customer experience.
 Thermoscan today prides itself in being able to provide a report to its customers within 24 hours of completing a scan.